IUS-CS/project-coffee-capo-games/doc/sprint4.md

 Points | Story
 -------|--------
-3| As a administrator, I want to implement a sprint and double jump 3| As a administrator, I want to implement a hooking element 4| As a administrator, I want to have testing that covers the game 8| As an administrator, I want my game to be cohesive start to finish 4| As an administrator, I want to be able to build my game and start from desktop 6| As an administrator, I want to complete a projectreflections.md that has input from every group memeber 6| As an administrator, I want to have complete documentation on the game
+4| As a administrator, I want to implement a sprint and double jump 8| As a administrator, I want to implement a hooking element 6| As an administrator, I want to complete a projectreflections.md that has input from every group memeber 10| As an administrator, I want to have complete documentation on the game